SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

 .. important::
    The Backmapping tab uses the SIRAH Tools approach, hence it is exclusively compatible with SIRAH MD simulations.
 Currently, backmapping libraries contain instructions for solute (proteins, DNA, metal ions, and glycans).

 Here let's select the **Backmapping** tab.
 This tab allows retrieving pseudo-atomistic information from the SIRAH CG model.
-The atomistic positions are built on a by-residue basis following the geometrical reconstruction (internal coordinates) to AA model. :ref:`See more details of the tab <backmapping-devnotes>`.
+The atomistic positions are built on a by-residue basis following the geometrical reconstruction (internal coordinates) to AA model.
+See more details of the tab :ref:`here <backmapping-devnotes>`.

 .. caution::
    In the backmapping process, a structure minimization is performed using the `AmberTools <https://pubs.acs.org/doi/10.1021/acs.jcim.3c01153>`_ modules, therefore it is necessary to have configured the ``$AMBERHOME`` environment properly.